jcward/vscode-hxcpp-debug/README.md

 Usage
 -----

+If you haven't already, install the debugger library from git: `haxelib git debugger https://github.com/HaxeFoundation/hxcpp-debugger`

 In your project, add a .vscode folder with a launch.json file in it.
 See example launch.json files in the [test CLI project](https://github.com/jcward/vscode-hxcpp-debug/tree/master/test%20cli) or the [test OpenFL project](https://github.com/jcward/vscode-hxcpp-debug/tree/master/test%20openfl).
 You may need to update some of the parameters -- these tell the extension how to compile and launch your project:

 ```